dmparrishphd/DivineProportionsCommentary/Content/3/1/pointsAndLines1.md

     (c, a, b)

-(We prefer to place the terms in ascending order of order, i.e., zero-order term first, first order terms second.)
+(We prefer to place the terms in ascending order, i.e., zero-order term first, first order terms second.)

 We prefer to write the equation of a line similarly: